 Fiance visa applicants, in addition to supplying a police certificate from the present place of residence, must also present police certificates from any place or places of residence for 6 months or more since attaining the age of 16.

 A police certificate must also be obtained from the police authorities of any place where the applicant has been arrested for any reason, regardless of how long he or she lived there.
 Police certificates must cover the entire period of the applicant’s residence in any area.
 A certificate issued by the police authorities where you now reside must be of recent date when presented to the consular officer.
-Certificates are valid for 12 months from the date of issuance.
+Currently, certificates are valid for 24 months (2 years) from the date of issuance.

 Police certificates from certain countries are considered unobtainable.
 To determine which countries’ certificates are unobtainable, please check the State Department’s pages on Visa Reciprocity.
 If specific questions arise regarding police certificates, please consult our Immigrant Visa Unit.

 Please check three boxes on the form before it is submitted to the National Criminal Register for official check: 1.
 Kartoteka Karna (Criminal Register), 2.
 Kartoteka Nieletnich (Juvenile Register), and 3.
 Kartoteka osób pozbawionych wolności oraz poszukiwanych listem gończym (Register of persons in investigative custody and on the wanted list).
 If this form is not completed correctly, you may be asked to obtain a new certificate.